An Adventurer’s Perspective

 Nicaragua is definitely a place for families, but it also depends on the ability of parents to adapt to and enjoy different surroundings.
 Are you fine skipping the vacation where the hotel pool and a menu of onsite kids actitivities provide the main entertainment?
 Will you be happy, instead, trying new things like exploring caves, hiking volcanoes, and swimming in rivers, lakes, and creeks?

 Keep in mind that opting for adventure and exploring with your children doesn’t have to mean that you go somewhere with no or limited facilities, either.
-There are a couple luxury resorts, like the all-inclusive Mukul Beach, Golf & Spa, which provides great accomodation and tours with special programs for kids.
+There are a couple luxury resorts, like the all-inclusive Mukul Beach, Golf & Spa, which provides great accommodation and tours with special programs for kids.
 There are also simpler places where three generations of family can get what they want.

 What are some of the wildest adventures Nicaragua offers?